MichaelWLannen/michaelwlannen.github.io/README.md

 * **Local LLM & MISP Threat Intelligence Pipeline:** Built an automated threat intelligence framework integrating MISP, Splunk, and a local LLM to ingest IOCs and post real-time AI-analyzed threat alerts to Discord.
 * **GoPhish Phishing Simulation Setup:** Practical phishing simulation setup using GoPhish to improve security awareness.
 Includes custom phishing email templates, a mock Microsoft login page, and an educational landing page.
 Hosted on a Linux server and designed to help organizations identify and train users against phishing attacks.
 * **Azure Free Tier Honeypot + Microsoft Sentinel Logging:** Deployed an exposed cloud honeypot environment to capture live adversary telemetry and built custom KQL queries in Microsoft Sentinel to analyze attack trends and IP origins.
-* **Email Security & Malware Analysis Lab:** Conducted static/dynamic forensic analysis on malicious email payloads and extracted IOCs to author custom YARA detection rules.
+* **Email Security & Malware Analysis Lab:** Conducted static and dynamic analysis of malicious email payloads, extracted indicators of compromise (IOCs), and documented findings to support threat investigation and detection improvements.
 * **Enterprise Vulnerability Management & Nessus Lab:** Deployed and configured Nessus Professional in an isolated lab environment to execute authenticated and unauthenticated vulnerability scans across Windows and Linux hosts; analyzed scan telemetry to identify critical CVEs, misconfigurations, and missing patches, authoring prioritized remediation reports based on CVSS scoring and risk context.
 * **Infrastructure Modernization:** Built and deployed modern web infrastructure and network configurations for local small businesses and non-profit organizations.
 * **Community Outreach:** Organized and participated in technical charitable initiatives, utilizing 3D printing workflows to manufacture custom resources for children in need.